-Welcome to the 69th Annual Birmingham Rose Show presented by the Birmingham Rose Society on Mother's Day weekend at the beautiful Birmingham Botanical Gardens.
-Mother's Day weekend has been the traditional weekend for the show, partially because it is usually good timing for the first and best blooms for roses in our area.
+Welcome to the 70th Annual Birmingham Rose Show presented by the Birmingham Rose Society on Mother's Day Weekend at the beautiful Birmingham Botanical Gardens.
+In addition to honoring mothers on this weekend, the timing usually finds roses in their first and most beautiful bloom of the year in our area.